 31 million tonnes @ 1.1g/t Au for 1,114,000 ounces of gold

-Gold mineralization at the Francopan Prospect was originally discovered by WMC Resources Ltd in 2005.
+Gold mineralisation at the Francopan Prospect was originally discovered by WMC Resources Ltd in 2005.
 The project was subsequently acquired by Independence Group (IGO) in 2008 resulting in the discovery of the significant Bibra Gold Deposit in 2009.

 The deposit is oxidized to average depths of 50-70m.
-Significantly, a gold-enriched, horizontal laterite zone lies within 15m of surface, containing 2.1 million tonnes @ 1.3 g/t Au for 85,000oz (within the abovementioned 914,000 oz resource).
+Significantly, a gold-enriched, horizontal laterite zone lies within 15m of surface, containing 1.54 million tonnes @ 1.4 g/t Au for 67,600oz (within the abovementioned 1,114,000 oz resource).
 The shallow dipping (25-30 degrees from horizontal) nature of mineralisation is amenable to efficient open-pit mining and relatively low waste: ore stripping ratios.

 Regional Exploration Potential